-During the financial year, there were no indemnity given to or insurance effected for any director or officer of the Company.
+During the financial year, no indemnity was given to or insurance effected for, any director or officer of the Company.

 SUBSIDIARIES

 The details of the Company's subsidiaries are disclosed in Note 7 to the financial statements.

 The available auditors' reports on the accounts of the subsidiaries did not contain any qualification.